Interim Associate Department Chair

 - Office Phone

-Lavonda Mickens Braham, Ph.D. is a native of Southern California and has spent her career as a clinician and researcher within the field of psychology studying addiction and other health behaviors.
-As a core faculty member in the Department of Marriage and Family Therapy, Dr. Braham regularly shares her experience and expertise in a wide range of courses, ranging from addiction treatment to clinical psychopathology.
+Lavonda Mickens, Ph.D. is a native of Southern California and has spent her career as a clinician and researcher within the field of psychology studying relationships, addiction, and other health behaviors.
+As an Associate Professor in the Department of Marriage and Family Therapy, Dr. Mickens regularly shares her experience and expertise in a wide range of courses, ranging from addiction treatment to clinical psychopathology.

-Dr. Braham is a Licensed Psychologist who has worked with individuals with psychiatric and substance use disorders in inpatient and outpatient settings.
-To date, Dr. Braham has provided comprehensive services as a therapist at three addiction treatment centers in southern California.
+Dr. Mickens is a Licensed Psychologist in the state of California who has worked with individuals with psychiatric and substance use disorders in inpatient and outpatient settings.
+To date, Dr. Mickens has provided comprehensive services as a therapist at several addiction treatment centers in southern California.
 She has also worked with youth, adults and families to assess and improve health outcomes in San Diego, CA, Detroit, MI and New Orleans, LA.
 These health outcomes have included: substance use, eating behaviors, and emotional well-being.
-Dr. Braham has spent several years of her career providing treatment to urban-bound, low-income youth and families living with chronic diseases (e.g., diabetes, obesity, HIV/AIDS).
-Furthermore, Dr. Braham worked as an inpatient emergency room (ER) psychotherapist for victims of violent crime at Detroit Receiving Hospital in Detroit, MI.
-During this time, Dr. Braham treated victims who sustained gunshot, robbery, and burn trauma wounds and participated in assisting individuals and families with a healthy psychological recovery.
-Dr. Braham also completed an APA-accredited internship at the Louisiana State University School of Medicine/Health Sciences Center in New Orleans working to improve health behavior and psychological health among trauma victims post-Hurricane Katrina.
-Her background is diverse, and includes 10 years of clinical training with several academic publications in addiction, substance use, body image, and depression.
+Dr. Mickens also spent several years of her career providing treatment to urban-bound, low-income youth and families living with chronic diseases (e.g., diabetes, obesity, HIV/AIDS).
+Furthermore, Dr. Mickens worked as an inpatient emergency room (ER) psychotherapist for victims of violent crime at Detroit Receiving Hospital in Detroit, MI.
+During this time, Dr. Mickens treated victims who sustained gunshot, robbery, and burn trauma wounds and participated in assisting individuals and families with a healthy psychological recovery.
+Dr. Mickens also completed an APA-accredited internship at the Louisiana State University School of Medicine/Health Sciences Center in New Orleans working to improve health behavior and psychological health among trauma victims post-Hurricane Katrina.
+Her Ph.D. is from the APA-accredited clinical psychology program at the University of Detroit Mercy.
+Her background is diverse, and includes 10+ years of clinical and research training with several academic publications in addiction, substance use, body image, and depression.
 She practices with psychodynamic, family systems, motivational interviewing, and cognitive-behavioral approaches.

 - Education History